Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool takes a screenshot of a web page and returns an image.
-It lists supported features but does not explicitly differentiate from sibling tool 'capture_full_page', though it implies full-page capture is included.
+The description clearly states it takes a screenshot of a web page using Site-Shot and returns an image.
+It mentions features like viewport sizing, full-page capture, and ad removal.
+However, it does not explicitly distinguish itself from the sibling tool 'capture_full_page', which may cause confusion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.